thycotic/privman-docs/ui/config/history/index.md

 The Change History tab is accessible via:

-* __Admin | Configuration__ – listing all changes made to Advanced, Discovery, and Reputation item configuration settings.
+* __Admin | Configuration__ – listing all changes made to Advanced, Authentication Provider, Foreign Systems, Discovery, and Reputation item configuration settings.
 * __Admin | Policies__ – listing all changes made to policies.
 * Admin | More and then (for the default menu, might differ if customized)
   * __Filters__ – listing all changes made to a specific filter.